 Here are other recommended resorts in Bantayan Island:

 - Annika Beach Resort.
 A highly rated family-friendly resort in Bantayan Island.
-Book discounted rooms here.
+Book here.

 - Jelly’s Haven Resort.
 A newly built resort with its own beachfront.
 It has recreational amenities including boats for tours and fitness center.
-Book discounted rooms here.
+Book here.

 Looking for other resorts?
 Click here to book discounted resorts in Bantayan Island.